A Guide for Students and Their Parents

 • Make plans to learn about and take any required college admission tests.

-You may choose to order your preparations for college differently, but remember that the key to successful college selection and admissions is careful planning.
-Good luck to you as you plan for college!
+You may choose to order your preparations for college differently, but remember that the key to successful college

 Your Portfolio

 A portfolio is an excellent way to get started in planning for college.
-This method of preparing to enter college should begin early, usually by the eighth or ninth grade, but can be started at any time.
+This method of preparing to enter college should begin early, usually during ninth grade, but can be started at any time.
 Your portfolio will contain information about your extracurricular activities, awards, jobs (including volunteer work), and grades at school.
 It's a good idea to collect the information about these important milestones - in the form of notes, report cards, award certificates, newspaper articles, photographs, etc. - as they happen.
 That way, you won't have to remember and collect everything when you are ready to apply for college.

-Your Guidance Counselor
+Your School Counselor

 Research